 |Carrying Positions||4 – facing in, facing out, back, and hip carry||6 – facing in, facing out, back, and hip carry, toddler facing in and fetal position|

 |Design||Limited, only 4||More options|

-But if you’d like a removable lumbar support and more carrying position, then maybe the Lillebaby Complete Airflow is suited for you.
+If you like a removable lumbar support and more carrying positions, then maybe the Lillebaby Complete Airflow is suited for you.
 The Lillebaby has also won several words, including being the winner of the 2020 Cribsie award “best way to wear your baby.”

 If you however, prefer a built-in lumbar support, more seat adjustments and some leg paddings for your baby, as well as various designs to choose from and a lifetime warranty, then go for the Ergo Omni 360.